Skip to content

 silentsuite-bridge --version # Show version

-silentsuite-bridge --manual-login # CLI login (for headless systems)
+silentsuite-bridge --manual-login # CLI add/re-authenticate (headless/dev)

 silentsuite-bridge --install-autostart # Install auto-start